-Dictyostelium is a ‘cellular slime mold’, a very unfamiliar (to most) organism that has proved to be useful as a ‘model organism’ to study significant biological processes, in particular, development.
-It has a multicellular stage that develops not as a result of a cell dividing repeatedly producing daughter cells all stuck together.
+Dictyostelium is a ‘cellular slime mold’, (to most) a very unfamiliar organism but one that has proved to be useful as a ‘model organism’ to study significant biological processes, in particular, development.
+It has a multicellular stage that develops not as a result of a cell dividing repeatedly, producing daughter cells all stuck together.
 Instead multicellularity is the result of the aggregation of many individual cells.
 In addition to its use as a model organism, studying Dictyostelium offers an excellent opportunity to see life from a different perspective, appreciating that although all life is fundamentally the same it sometimes operates in very different manners.

 Phylogeny and taxonomy

-Since they are heterotrophic, mobile and (generally) unicellular they used to be considered ‘protozoa’; other early treatments put them with fungi because they produce fruiting bodies and spores.
+Since they are heterotrophic, mobile and (generally) unicellular cellular slime molds used to be considered ‘protozoa’.
+Other early treatments put them with fungi because they produce fruiting bodies and spores.
 Like a number of other ‘misfit’ groups, the cellular slime molds have been placed in the Protist kingdom, a heterogenous assemblage of eukaryotes that do not readily group with animals, plants or fungi.
-While certain aspects of their life-cycle are unique, their amoeboid like stages aligns them with amoebae, that look similar but are always single celled and never coalescing into a multicellular entity.
+While certain aspects of their life-cycle are unique, their amoeboid-like stages aligns them with amoebae, that look similar but are always single celled and never coalescing into a multicellular entity.
 Another relatively close group are the plasmodial slime molds (see Physarum) and some put these three groups (amoebae, cellular slime molds, plasmodial slime molds) together in a group called the Amoebozoa, and the Amoebozoa, along with Choanoflagellates, Fungi and Animals can be united in a group called the Unikonts.

 The individual amoeboid cells reproduce asexually by mitosis, but this is only part of the life cycle.
 The multicellular entity also reproduces asexually: slug—>fruiting body—>spores——>more amoebae—> more slugs.
 Dictyostelium is capable of a sexual process but does so only rarely, when two amoeboid cells fuse to form a single diploid cell, forming a structure called a macrocyst.
 Inside the macrocyst meiosis occurs, followed by mitosis and eventually haploid amoeboid cells are released.